Skip to content

 • Subjects: 4,203 cases (AMD patients)

-• Key change: Replacement of beta-carotene with lutein 10 mg + zeaxanthin 2 mg/day
+• Major change: replacement of beta-carotene with lutein 10 mg + zeaxanthin 2 mg/day

-• Results: Showed non-inferiority in slowing AMD progression after substitution.
+• Results: Non-inferiority in suppressing AMD progression was demonstrated after substitution.
 In former smokers, the risk of progression to exudative AMD was further reduced in the lutein/zeaxanthin group.

 Long-term follow-up of AREDS2 (2022, 10-year data)10):

-• The lutein/zeaxanthin group showed a further long-term reduction in the risk of progression to exudative AMD.
+• In the lutein/zeaxanthin group, a further long-term reduction in the risk of progression to exudative AMD was confirmed.

 The characteristics of each trial are shown below.